 On the fall of the gavel the buyer must place a £3000 non refundable deposit with The Agents Property Auction Limited, exchange of contracts must occur in 28 days of the buyers solicitor receiving the contract pack and completion in a further 14 days.

 Deposits may be paid by cheque, bankers draft or by prior arrangement into the Client Account of The Agents Property Auction.
 Unfortunately cash cannot be accepted.
 Proof of identity and address is required for all bidders in order for us to comply with Money Laundering Regulations.
 Original documents must be provided, photocopies are not accepted.
 For proof of identity we can accept – current signed passport, current full UK/EU photo card driving licence, resident permit issued by the Home Office to EU Nationals.
 Fire Arms Certificate.
 For proof of address we can accept – A utility bill issued in the last three months (not a mobile phone bill), local authority tax bill, bank or building society statement containing current address.
-We require sight of the account details the deposit funds are coming from and details of how the balance is to be funded.
+We require sight of the account details the deposit funds are coming from.
 We reserve the right to conduct a soft imprint online identification search on any bidder/buyer.

 Where a sale is agreed prior to the auction, at the auction or after the auction, auction terms and conditions apply.
 Vendors may choose to accept an offer prior to the auction and withdraw the property from the sale.
 It is recommended that all potential buyers confirm the specific lot they are interested in is still included in the auction sale.
 The auctioneers or vendors cannot be held responsible for any costs incurred against lots that are withdrawn or sold prior.